 The main types of 5G technology

 The high-end speeds regularly quoted by manufacturers and in the press when talking about 5G – around 1.5Gbps – are commonly referred to as 5G Plus or Total 5G.
-These speeds are the maximum achievable in real-world scenarios, rather than lab tests, and will come via high frequencies over millimetre waves (mmWaves); around the 30GHz plus mark.
+These speeds are the maximum achievable in real-world scenarios, rather than lab tests, and will come via high frequencies over millimeter wave (mmWave); around the 30GHz plus mark.
 Most of the US networks are already building mmWave networks that will sit on top of standard 5G offerings.
 UK networks will move toward this in the future for city deployments - we're likely to see the first mmWave rollouts in Europe at the tail end of 2020.

 Standard 5G – often referred to as “sub-6GHz” 5G – describes the types of 5G networks we’ll mostly use on a daily basis.
 Delivered to complement existing 4G technology and sit in largely the same area of the spectrum, signals will travel in bands that sit below 6GHz, predominantly 3.5GHz and above, and will combine spectrum from multiple operators to boost capacity.
 Top speeds are lower than those seen under 5G Plus – in tests (opens in new tab), these have been shown to reach 490 Mbps compared to 4G speeds of 56Mbps – but coverage is vastly improved.
 UK networks are rolling this out now, as are some US networks to sit below their 5G Plus mmWave offerings.